authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     The ABNF for bimi-header-version is imported exactly from the [BIMI Selector Header](#bimi-selector).

-l: location of the BIMI Indicator (URI; OPTIONAL if a bimi-evidence-location-uri is specified, otherwise REQUIRED.).
+l: location of the BIMI Indicator (URI; OPTIONAL if a bimi-evidence-location-header-uri is specified, otherwise REQUIRED.).
 Inserted by the MTA after performing the required checks and obtaining the applicable domain's published Assertion Record.
 The value of this tag is a URI representing the location of the Brand Indicator file.
 HTTPS is the only supported transport.

     ABNF:

-    bimi-location-header-uri = "l" *WSP "=" bimi-location-uri
+    bimi-location-header-uri = "l" *WSP "=" bimi-uri

 a: location of the BIMI VMC (URI; REQUIRED if the VMC was verified).
 Inserted by the MTA after performing the required checks and obtaining the applicable domain's published Assertion Record.
 The value of this tag is a URI representing the location of the VMC file.
 HTTPS is the only supported transport.

     ABNF:

-    bimi-evidenced-location-header-uri = "a" *WSP "=" bimi-evidence-location-uri
+    bimi-evidenced-location-header-uri = "a" *WSP "=" bimi-uri

 And the formal definition of the BIMI Location Header, using ABNF, is as follows: